Snimb/terraformCloudCreate/README.md

-## Cloud PostgreSQL Flexible Server Setup with Terraform and Bash
+## Cloud PostgreSQL Server Setup with Terraform and Bash

-This project automates the deployment of a PostgreSQL Flexible Server on both Azure and AWS and configures its parameters for optimal performance.
+This project automates the deployment of a PostgreSQL Server on both Azure and AWS and configures its parameters for optimal performance.
 It utilizes Terraform for infrastructure provisioning and a Bash script for post-deployment database configuration.

 ### Prerequisites